 Building Relationships in Philadelphia and Around the World

-AJC Philadelphia/Southern New Jersey connects our community with AJC’s global advocacy work to enhance the well-being of the Jewish people and Israel.
+AJC Philadelphia/Southern New Jersey connects our community with American Jewish Committee’s global advocacy work to enhance the well-being of the Jewish people and Israel.
 Our access to diplomats, elected officials, and interfaith leaders at the local level advances AJC’s broader global priorities: combating antisemitism, promoting Israel’s place in the world, and countering the spread of radicalism and extremism.

 AJC Philadelphia/Southern New Jersey works tirelessly in Pennsylvania, Southern New Jersey, and Delaware to build bridges among diverse communities.
 Our impact extends well beyond our region, helping AJC achieve tangible results in the form of government policies, formidable alliances, and hard-hitting legislation that make our world safer and more secure.